-The jewels in the eastern Mediterranean Sea hide between the beautiful coasts of Greece.
-From the turquoise waters of the Cyclades and the Ionian Islands to the mountainous and barren surroundings of the Dodecanese, or the green setting of Sporades, in Greece, you will enjoy the most precious relics of the Mediterranean Sea.
+What places to visit in Greece?
+Good question, as the most precious jewels of the eastern Mediterranean Sea hide between the beautiful coasts of Greece.
+From the turquoise waters of the Cyclades and the Ionian Islands to the mountainous and barren surroundings of the Dodecanese, or the green setting of Sporades, you will enjoy the most precious relics of the Mediterranean Sea.

 Ionian Islands – Corfu’s Cape Drastis and Canal d’Amour